commandus/lorawan-network-server/README.md

 ## lora-print

-lora-print utility parse packet received from the Semtech gateway and try to decode payload.
+lora-print utility parse packet received from the Semtech's gateway and try to decode payload.

 Mandatory option is one of

 - -x, --hex=<hex-string>      LoraWAN packet to decode, hexadecimal string.
 - -6, --base64=<base64>       same, base64 encoded.

+- -c, --dbConfig=<file>       database config file name.
+Default 'dbs.json'

+lora-print utility require at least one plugin to parse binary payload.
+Option -l set plugins directory path:

+- -l, --plugins=<path>        plugin directory.
+Default 'plugins'

-lora-print utility parseRX payload by the packet description in one proto file.
+There is pkt2 plugin in example-plugin.
+For instance, lora-print utility can parse payload by the packet description in proto file using pkt2 plugin.

+pkt2 plugin require location of proto files.
 You can specify folder path where proto file stored using option:

 - -p, --proto=<path>          proto file directory.
 Default 'proto'